MRI Scan For Back Pain

 Choosing between an X-ray and an MRI

-While X-rays are a commonly used cheaper scan, they provide much less information compared to an MRI.
+While back X-rays are a commonly used cheaper scan, they provide much less information compared to an MRI.

 An X-ray can show some information regarding the general bone structure but is not able to provide much information regarding the discs, muscles, ligaments and nerves of the spine.

-It is important to note that when an X-ray is reported by a doctor to be “normal” or “OK for your age”, it may miss out the presence of severe and possibly dangerous conditions.
+It is important to note that when an X-ray of the back is reported by a doctor to be “normal” or “OK for your age”, it may miss out the presence of severe and possibly dangerous conditions.

 An MRI is by far more precise and useful to establish the cause of back pain.

 Why Do People Delay Doing Lumbar Spine (Back) MRIs?

 An MRI of the back is a very safe investigation and does not involve radiation associated with X-rays.

 It is often the preferred scan for someone with severe or persistent back pain.

 The main reason holding people and even doctors from requesting lumbar MRIs is the misconception that they cost too much.

 While a quick check with some private imaging centres will likely reveal the costs of an MRI to be well over a thousand Singapore dollars, there are often ways to reduce the cash involved.

 3 Ways To Reduce Your MRI Costs

 - Singaporean patients may visit a polyclinic for a referral to a restructured hospital.
-If the doctor in the restructured hospital agrees to order an MRI, the government subsidy given will significantly reduce the cost involved.
+If the doctor in the restructured hospital agrees to order an MRI for your back, the government subsidy given will significantly reduce the cost involved.

 - Many insurance plans will cover the costs of your back MRIs.
 Company health insurance plans, personal accident insurance plans, and even integrated shield plans that many Singaporeans have bought using their medisave can cover the costs of an MRI scan.

 - Medisave is also an option to help people pay for their MRI scans.
-Depending on your medical condition, it it possible to claim up to $300 or $600 of medisave for your MRI scans.
+Depending on your medical condition, it is possible to claim up to $300 or $600 of medisave for your MRI scans.

 In view of the many options available, an MRI scan should be considered for a timely precise diagnosis of the cause of a person’s back pain.